Moon Man (2022 film)

 Moon Man (独行月球) is a 2022 Chinese science fiction comedy film co-written and directed by Zhang Chiyu, and starring Shen Teng and Ma Li.
 The film is an adaptation of South Korean illustrator Cho Seok's webcomic series Moon You.
 It tells the story of "the last human in the universe" as a taikonaut finds himself stranded on the Moon after an asteroid seems to wipe out life on Earth.

 The film premiered in China on 29 July 2022 and grossed over $460 million worldwide.
 Released in South Korea on January 11, 2023.

-Three days after the film was released, the box office exceeded 1 billion yuan, becoming the 98th billion-dollar film in Chinese film history.
+Three days after the film was released, the box office exceeded 1 billion yuan, becoming the 98th billion-yuan film in Chinese film history.

 Plot

 Dugu Yue, a former flight dynamics engineer, is hired as a maintenance man for Project United Nations Moon Shield (UNMS), an operation spearheaded by the Chinese government which is intended to protect the Earth from an incoming asteroid named "π".
 The plan is to deploy a group of new super missiles, called the Cosmic Strike Hammers, to shatter the asteroid and then use the Moon to shield Earth from its fragments.
 Eight years after their launch, the Cosmic Strike Hammers successfully shatter "π"; but one of the missiles was thrown off course by a solar storm, leaving some of the asteroid fragments heading towards the UNMS Moon station.
 The facility is hastily evacuated, and in the chaos Yue is accidentally left behind.
 Arriving too late to board the last evacuation rocket, he witnesses one major fragment striking Earth, seemingly wiping out all of humanity.